Common mudpuppy: Neoteny

-Mudpuppies are one of many species of salamanders that fail to undergo metamorphosis.
+Mudpuppies are one of many species of salamanders that do not undergo metamorphosis.
 Most hypotheses surrounding the origin of Necturus's lack of metamorphosis concern the effectiveness of the thyroid gland.
 The thyroid gland in some salamanders, like the axolotl, produce normal thyroid hormones (THs), but cells in the organism express thyroid hormone receptors (TR) that are mutated, and do not bond correctly with thyroid hormones, leading to some salamanders in a state of perpetual juvenile-hood.
 In contrast to axolotls, in mudpuppies, these THs are normally expressed.
 However, it is believed that instead of having TH-insensitive tissues that block the effects of THs, some mudpuppy tissues, such as the external gills, have lost the ability to be regulated by TH over time.
 This selective insensitivity to THs suggests a normal level of activity in the hypothalamo-pituitary-thyroid axis in developing mudpuppies, unlike other salamander species.

 The common mudpuppy also does not have a parathyroid gland.
 The majority of salamanders with parathyroid glands rely on them to help with hypercalcemic regulation; hypercalcemic regulation in mudpuppies is primarily done by the pituitary gland instead.
 In common mudpuppies, the purpose of the absence of a parathyroid gland is poorly understood.
 One reason for the absence might be the lack of variability in the climate of mudpuppies, as the parathyroid glands of salamanders vary greatly depending on seasonal changes, or whether the organism hibernates.